top of page

 Symbolic Life & the Spiritual Path

-Modern society has lost the power of symbolic life, though we have not escaped our need of it.
+Modern society may have lost something of the power of symbolic life, but we have not escaped our need of it.

 A symbol is a term, a name, or an image that in itself may be familiar to us but which through its connotation and application also points to hidden, vague or unknown meanings.
 For example, the image of the cross.
 For Christians a cross means much more than the intersection of two lines.
 It has wider unconscious aspects, qualities than can never be precisely defined or fully explained.
 It also has not one but many possible meanings beyond itself.
 It is in ongoing exploration of these symbols that our minds are led beyond reason and logic to living with paradox.
 There are indeed innumerable things beyond the range of rational human understanding.